pinting/oraculum/README.md

     class p4 accent
 ```

 Each edge is a vocabulary token whose text covers exactly those positions.
 A path from 0 to 4 is one valid tokenisation of `FROM`.
-To enforce grammar at the token level every grammatical element - a keyword, an identifier pattern, a literal format - has to become an automaton that accepts exactly the token sequences spelling it.
+To enforce grammar at the token level every grammatical element (a keyword, an identifier pattern, a literal format) has to become an automaton that accepts exactly the token sequences spelling it.

-**Constants and patterns as automata:** A fixed keyword like `FROM` is the position graph above - already a DFA over tokens: acyclic, one accepting state, found by a single Aho-Corasick sweep of the vocabulary.
+**Constants and patterns as automata:** A fixed keyword like `FROM` is the position graph above, already a DFA over tokens: acyclic, one accepting state, found by a single Aho-Corasick sweep of the vocabulary.
 A regular expression cannot be drawn as positions.
 Instead the states are the **derivatives** of the regex: strip one character and see what regex is left.
 The identifier pattern `[a-z_][a-z0-9_]*` has exactly two live states:

 ```mermaid
 graph LR